alexisacaudle/Snowman-microbit/README.md

-> Open this page at [https://alexisacaudle.github.io/snowman-microbit/](https://alexisacaudle.github.io/snowman-microbit/)
+> Open the microbit program at [https://makecode.microbit.org/_gK9eHFHLuPKP](https://makecode.microbit.org/_gK9eHFHLuPKP).
-> Also, open this page at [https://snowman-with-microbit.alexiscaudle.repl.co/](https://snowman-with-microbit.alexiscaudle.repl.co/)
+> Also, open the p5.js program at [https://snowman-with-microbit.alexiscaudle.repl.co/](https://snowman-with-microbit.alexiscaudle.repl.co/).
 > Connect your micro:bit to your computer using a USB cable.
 > Download the program from MakeCode onto your micro:bit.
 > Click on the Snowman drawing on Replit.
 Select your microbit from the device menu.